m27387/shaoyi.info/content/_index.md

 <div class="customhome">
 <ul>
  <li>Maintain information advantage and superiority</li>
- <li>Engage and coordinate with civilian news outlets</li>
+ <li>Engage with and coordinate civilian news outlets</li>
- <li>Plan administrative affairs and comptroller’s budgets of the institute</li>
+ <li>Plan administrative affairs and comptroller budgets of the institute</li>
  <li>Integrate Information and digital systems</li>
  <li>Assist manager and campaigns developer with social media platforms</li>
- <li>Aide-de-camp to the Ministry of National Defense’s Spokesperson</li>
+ <li>Aide-de-camp to the spokesperson for the Ministry of National Defense</li>
  </ul>
  </div>
 {{< /timelinecustomItem >}}